FlinkML/flink-jpmml/README.md

-> **e.g.** Suppose you have two _ensemble_ models A and B (PMML based) where A has a depth level 10 on width 100 and B depth 5 on width 200, and you desire to have a comparison between them, so likely your can identify `ApplicationName` SVM and `versions` A and B.
+> **e.g.** Suppose you have two _ensemble_ models A and B (PMML based) where A has a depth level 10 on width 100 and B depth 5 on width 200, and you desire to have a comparison between them, so likely your can identify `applicationName` SVM and `versions` A and B.

-`flink-jpmml` do not store models within its operator state, but related metadata information.
+`flink-jpmml` does not store models within its operator state, but related metadata information.
 The operator is able to retrieve models from your distributed backend exploiting the concept of metadata table.
-Then, your PMML models has to be persisted in a backend system (see [here](#dist-backend) for supported systems).
+Then, your PMML models have to be persisted in a backend system (see [here](#dist-backend) for supported systems).

 If you want to use dynamic model evaluation you're going to define the following streams:

 - `DataStream[ServingMessage]` this stream is the main user tool to feed the operator with necessary model information; here, the user is not demanded to send by stream its PMML models but only the requested descriptive metadata.
 The user should employ `ServingMessage` ADT in order to feed this stream.
-By now, the user can define the following two
-messages:
+By now, the user can define the following two messages:
     - `AddMessage` it requires an `applicationName` Java UUID formatted, a `version`, the model source `path` and a timestamp
     - `DelMessage` it requires an `applicationName` Java UUID formatted, a `version` and a timestamp
-- `DataStream[BaseEvent]` your input stream should extend the `BaseEvent` trait and defining the modelId as a String formatted as `"<modelApplication>_<modelVersion>"` and a timestamp.
+- `DataStream[BaseEvent]` your input stream should extend the `BaseEvent` trait and defining the string `modelId formatted as `"<modelApplication>_<modelVersion>"` and a timestamp.

 ### The syntax